netdip/3-tier-cfn/README.md

 ``` bash
 $ ./deploy.sh
 ```
-2. Now you have to provide few inputs
+2. Now you have to provide few inputs.

 ```bash
 $ ./deploy.sh